1–2 spots available for Q2 · Claim yours

 • Known-bad bot signatures: scrapers, vulnerability scanners, spam networks.

-• Rate limits: 10 requests per second to /login per IP.
+• Rate limits, like 10 requests per second to /login per IP.

-• Credential stuffing defense: block IPs that try 20 known-leaked passwords in a minute.
+• Credential stuffing defence: block IPs that try 20 known-leaked passwords in a minute.

 • Custom rules: block any request to /wp-admin from outside three office IPs.